 5 MHz |

 Note: The above table shows the situation in the Auckland region where One has yet to deploy LTE.
-I am aware of One refarming their UMTS 3065 to LTE 3722 in the Wellington region—a strategy that may be in time be extended across the country.
+I am aware of One refarming their UMTS 3065 to LTE 3722 in the Northland and Wellington regions—a strategy that may be in time be extended across the country.

 Band 3 (1800 MHz)